microsoftgraph/aspnet-excelstarter-sample/README.md

 ## Build and run the sample

-1. Download or clone the Microsoft Graph Connect Sample for ASP.NET 4.6.
+1. Download or clone the Microsoft Graph Excel Starter Sample for ASP.NET 4.6.

 2. Open the sample solution in Visual Studio.